babeliumproject/flex-embeddable-player/README.md

 ```

  Seeks to a specified time in the video.
  * The `time` parameter specifies the point in time where to jump in the playback.
 If the given number is greater than the duration of the video, the function call is ignored.
-The behaviour when the video is different depending on the current status of the video player.
+The behavior when the video is different depending on the current status of the video player.

 * ```javascript
 bpPlayer.endVideo():Void